-Applicants must apply to the Office of the Registrar prior to February 1 for September admission.
+Applicants must apply to the Office of the Registrar prior to December 2 for September admission in the following year.

 10.5 Science Courses for Non-Science Majors

 Science course options for non-science majors to complete the mandatory science credits for the BSW programs can be found in the academic calendars posted on the University Secretariat's webpage.